rbuv/rbuv-em/README.md

 Rbuv is distributed under the MIT License.
 See LICENSE.txt for further details.
 Copyright (c) 2013 Hanfei Shen

-Contains code originally from 'EventMachine' available under the terms of either the GPL or Ruby's License.
+Contains code originally from 'EventMachine' is available under the terms of either the GPL or Ruby's License.
 Copyright: (C) 2006-07 by Francis Cianfrocca.
 All Rights Reserved.